Razanius12/frl-ai-generated-livery-codes/README.md

 This project was developed in an innovative way:

-1. **AI Pattern Discovery** — Using AI assistance, the FRL hex encoding format was reverse-engineered from documentation in just **3 hours**
+1. **AI Pattern Discovery** — Using AI assistance, the livery code encoding format was reverse-engineered from documentation in just **3 hours**
 2. **Pattern Documentation** — All discovered patterns have been analyzed and documented for shape encoding
 3. **Foundation Building** — The groundwork for AI-driven image sampling has been established
 4. **In Development** — Full AI generation pipeline to automatically convert images to liveries